 - Money pouch – Always be careful with your personal belongings and keep the most important items (passport, wallet) on you at all times.
 [Amazon Link to Our Favorites]

 - Mobile Wifi Device (for if you want wifi & cell service on the go – note that these devices only work in some countries) [Amazon Link to Our Favorites] *Please note that wifi is available in most hotels, with the exception of select locations

 - Universal Outlet Converters specific to the countries you are traveling to [Amazon Link to Our Favorites]

 Packing Notes: Having good walking shoes or sandals is a must.
 We also recommend bringing sunglasses & a scarf (or hat) to protect yourself from the sun / heat.
-During the day we recommend having a daypack and a money pouch on you.
-Your daypack (or backpack) will hold all the items you should have with you during the day, and your money pouch will hold all your important documents & cards you don’t want to lose (see documents section above).
+During the day we recommend having a daypack (backpack) or a money pouch on you.
+Your daypack will hold all the items you should have with you during the day, and your money pouch will hold all your important documents & cards you don’t want to lose (see documents section above).

 General Packing List